 Dr. Pottenger, in feeding his cats cooked and pasteurized foods, found arthritis to be a consistent reaction to the heat-treated food.
 No signs of arthritis appeared in any animal fed raw food.
 Loss of teeth was a primary reaction to the cooked food.8 (See Applied Trophology, July 1958, for more on this.)

-(Part II of this article is continued in the December 1958 issue of Applied Trophology.)
+(See Part II in the December 1958 issue of Applied Trophology.)

 - Topley, W.W.C.
 Outline of Immunity, p.
 319. Wm.
 Wood & Co., 1923.